-Working at the intersection of math, engineering, and visual arts, Jehle employs the concept of play.
-His large-scale, math-based installation projects are often participatory in nature, utilizing games, puzzles, and live events where attendees are invited to create works of art by following a simple set of mathematical rules.
+Working at the intersection of visual arts, philosophy, and mathematics, Jehle employs the concept of play.
+His often large-scale projects utilize algorithms, puzzles, and live events where attendees are invited to create works of art by following a simple set of rules.